Q: What is Downtown Coral Springs Redevelopment?

 A: The CRA plan addresses the City's vision and timetable for unified development of the entire area.
 This includes design guidelines, public improvements and pedestrian-friendly features such as more sidewalks, covered walkways promoting more outdoor activity and providing a central community gathering place.

 Q: When does the CRA meet?

-A: The CRA Board normally meets the fourth Monday of each month at 6:30 pm in the City Hall West Wing Conference Room, 9500 W. Sample Road.
+A: The CRA Board normally meets the fourth Monday of each month at 6:00 pm in City Hall, 9500 W. Sample Road.
 Check the site or call the City Clerk at 954-344-1065 to verify the meeting date, time and location.
 Meetings are open to the public.